-8 companies [vivo, CMCC, LG, Nokia, OPPO, BBC, Intel, Spreadtrum] think both option 1 and option 2 can be considered for RRC_CONNECTED UEs.
+9 companies [vivo, CMCC, LG, Nokia, OPPO, BBC, Intel, Spreadtrum, CATT] think both option 1 and option 2 can be considered for RRC_CONNECTED UEs.
 One of them [OPPO] suggests to make the definition of two group scheduling schemes clearer.

-3 company [QC, Huawei, HiSilicon] thinks at least option 1 should be supported, and FFS for option 2.
+5 company [QC, Huawei, HiSilicon, MTK, Samsung] thinks at least option 1 should be supported, and FFS for option 2 to keep it open for consideration.

 4 companies [TD Tech, ZTE, Ericsson, Convida] support option 1 only.
+Three of them [ZTE, Ericsson, Convida] are also fine to at least support option 1 and FFS for option 2.

 For issue 4: